cfpgomes/embedding/log/LOG.md

 The previous scenario, A2, made us wonder about the number of samples.
 That is, there is a possibility that the cases where B is farthest from `B=0.5` have worse performance because of having less values of `q` and thus less samples taken.
 Therefore, we pose a question: Is it better to increase the number of shots per value of `q` or to add more values of `q` to be executed?

 Since the results so far seem to have a good coverage of the efficient frontier, but still far from it, we believe that the issue is related to the number of samples per value of `q`.
 Hence, we are going to repeat the previous scenario with a new methodology to define the number of samples per value of `q`.
+This methodology is called `Allocated`.

 Initially, each value of `q` had 1000 shots, i.e., 1000 samples taken.
 This time, each case will have a total allocated number of shots for every value of `q`.
 For example, if we have a case with three values of `q` and another case with five values of `q`, then, with a total allocation of 5000 shots per case, then the first case will have 1666 shots per value, while the second case will have 1000 shots per value.